diptarshis-tiger/mle-training/README.md

 - Adjusting any missing columns in the test / train.
 Line 198 to 209

 ## To excute the script

+# If you have anaconda distribution within your Linux
 - conda env create -f env.yml
 - conda activate mle-dev
+- python nonstandardcode.py

+# If you do not have anaconda distribution in your system (No Linux distribution)
+- python -m venv mle-dev
+- mle-dev\Scripts\activate
+- pip install -r requirements.txt
 - python nonstandardcode.py